Skip to main content

 Wiyi Yani U Thangani (Women’s Voices) project

-The Wiyi Yani U Thangani (Women’s Voices) Securing Our Rights, Securing Our Future Report (Women’s Voices Report), delivered by the Aboriginal and Torres Strait Islander Social Justice Commissioner June Oscar AO on 9 December 2020, is a landmark document that elevates the voices of First Nations women and girls and is informing all governments with a better understanding of their strengths, challenges and aspirations for change.
+The Wiyi Yani U Thangani (Women’s Voices) Securing Our Rights, Securing Our Future Report (Women’s Voices Report) was delivered by the Aboriginal and Torres Strait Islander Social Justice Commissioner, June Oscar AO, on 9 December 2020.
+It is a landmark document that elevates the voices of First Nations women and girls.
+It is being used to help governments better understand their strengths, challenges and aspirations for change.

 Mandatory Australian Public Service culturally sensitive gender training